Remote Working: Fad or the Future?

 2) Remote working can lack structure

 Work flexibility has become a huge draw for the employees partly due to structure fluidity.
 And yet, this upside can actually prove to be a struggle for some workers.
 Some people fall into a ‘grazing’ way of working (dipping in and out of work throughout the day with no distinct start or end points).
 In the long term, this may upset work-life balance for the employee.
 Luckily, this can be offset by setting clear boundaries and structure.
 Make sure to set clear guidelines with your employee so they know what the expectations are.
+It is also good idea to set up etiquette for remote meetings.

 3) Remote workers may be difficult to manage